janospapp/plasma-panel-templates/README.md

 # plasma-panel-templates
-Contains templates for my Plasma 5 panels for easily adding them to my desktop
+Contains templates for my Plasma 5 panels for easily adding them to my desktop.

-# Usage
+## Usage
 Once cloned, you can install the templates with the following command:
 ```
 > kpackagetool5 -t Plasma/LayoutTemplate -i ./topbarPanel